AndieWill510/tinydoor/Options/048-passing-is-not-healing.md

 That matters here.

-If success means looking less Autistic, the measure itself needs to be challenged.
+If success means looking less Neurodivergent, the measure itself needs to be challenged.

 The better question is not only: